Best Heat Pump Water Heaters (2026)

 TL;DR

-Best budget: State ProLine XE Hybrid 50 Gal (~$1,050) — same internals as the Voltex for the lowest sticker price.
+Best budget: State ProLine XE Hybrid 50 Gal (~$1,050) — same A.O.
+Smith internals at the lowest sticker price.

 Summary

 Heat pump water heaters (HPWHs, also called hybrid electric water heaters) are the most efficient way to make hot water in 2026, using roughly 60-70% less energy than a standard electric tank by moving ambient heat into the water rather than generating it with resistance elements.
 Consumer Reports measures them at two-to-four times the efficiency of conventional electric tanks, and EPA ENERGY STAR estimates ~$550/year in savings for a family of four.
 The market is led by three brands — Rheem (innovation, smart features, the only mainstream 120V plug-in), A.O.
-Smith (efficiency-per-dollar value and product breadth), and Rinnai (grid-integration / demand response) — with strong professional-install options from Bradford White and cold-climate specialists like Stiebel Eltron. [src1, src2, src3, src5]
+Smith (efficiency-per-dollar value and product breadth), and Rinnai (grid-integration / demand response, and now the only brand selling both a 50- and an 80-gallon HPWH directly on Amazon) — with strong professional-install options from Bradford White and cold-climate specialists like Stiebel Eltron. [src1, src2, src3, src5, src8]

 The Rheem ProTerra is the consensus best overall: the 50-gallon model hits up to ~4.0 UEF, includes a LeakGuard leak sensor with auto-shutoff and EcoNet WiFi, and uniquely offers a 120V plug-in variant that installs without a dedicated 240V circuit or an electrician — a major friction-reducer for retrofits.
 Its closest rival, the A.O.
-Smith Voltex, matches or beats it on raw UEF (the 66-gal hits ~3.75) while costing $200-300 less, and the near-identical State ProLine XE Hybrid drops the price floor to ~$900-1,250.
-For large households, both Rheem and A.O.
-Smith offer 80-gallon versions with much higher first-hour ratings (80-89 gal), which matter more than tank size for 5+ people. [src1, src2, src3, src4]
+Smith Voltex AL, has moved ahead on raw efficiency — the current HPTS-50/HPTS-80 are rated 3.88 UEF with 65- and 95-gallon first-hour ratings — while still costing less than the Rheem, and the near-identical State ProLine XE Hybrid drops the price floor to ~$900-1,250.
+For large households, Rheem's 80-gallon Professional Prestige ProTerra now carries a 4.07 UEF, the highest rating in this comparison. [src1, src2, src3, src4, src6, src7]

 Two structural caveats define this category.
-First, these are large 240V appliances sold mainly through Home Depot, Lowe's, Ferguson, and plumbing supply — not Amazon — and most require professional installation (add $800-$2,500).
+First, these are large 240V appliances sold mainly through Home Depot, Lowe's, Ferguson, and plumbing supply — and most require professional installation (add $800-$2,500).
+Only the Rheem ProTerra 50 Gal, Rinnai REHP50, and Rinnai REHP80 have live Amazon listings; every other buy link here points to the manufacturer's own product page, because that is where the real specs live and where a contractor sources the unit.
 Second, heat pump mode needs 700-1,000 cubic feet of surrounding air at 40-90F; in a cold garage the unit falls back to slower, less-efficient resistance heating, which is where cold-climate units like the Stiebel Eltron Accelera earn their premium.
-The 30% federal 25C tax credit (up to $2,000/year through 2032) materially lowers net cost on ENERGY STAR units and stacks with many utility rebates. [src1, src4, src6]
+The 30% federal 25C tax credit (up to $2,000/year through 2032) materially lowers net cost on ENERGY STAR units and stacks with many utility rebates.
+Note that GE has exited the category again — both GE Profile GeoSpring FlexCapacity models are now marked "no longer being manufactured" and sell only as clearance stock. [src1, src4, src6, src9]

 | Model | Price (equip., pre-credit) | Tank | UEF | First-Hour Rating | Noise | Install | Best For | Buy |